mridang/lambda-ext-rollcage/README.md

 * `SENTRY_DSN`: Indicates the endpoint (Data Source Name) for your project e.g `https://a0ae9328b5566cb61@o4506874198163456.ingest.us.sentry.io/4507144488391424`
 * `NODE_ENV`: Indicates the name of the current environment in which the application is running e.g. `production`

+#### Example

+A sample Cloudformation template is available under the `etc` directory.

+When deployed, this template creates a simple NodeJS-based Lambda function with a function URL.
+When invoked, the function simply crashes since the handler is misconfigured, and the corresponding crash-report is sent to Sentry.

 ## Table of Contents

 - [Architecture](#architecture)